 a.
 Pesticides are chemicals which kill living organisms.
-DDT (dichloro-diphenyl-trichloroethane), developed in the 1940s, was the first of the modern, synthetic insecticides.
+DDT (dichloro-diphenyltrichloroethane), developed in the 1940s, was the first of the modern, synthetic insecticides.
 DDT's use on insect vectors of human diseases such as malaria and typhus, as well as for insect control on crops, in homes and institutions, and in gardens, led to a new era in pest control.
 DDT replaced "first generation" pesticides, such as arsenic and cyanide, which were ineffective against many pests and toxic to humans, livestock, and crops.
 In contrast, DDT was highly effective against a broad range of insect pests, inexpensive and persistent.
 Use of DDT against mosquitoes during WW II led to the eradication of malaria from many areas.
 DDT seemed like a miracle.
-The long term effects of the widespread use of DDT b.
+The long term effects of the widespread use of DDT (bioaccumulation, bio magnification, and die-offs of wildlife) became widely known as a result of the publication of Rachel Carson's Silent Spring in 1962.

+b.
 For many years, chemicals were considered to be the most effective control available, but development of pesticide resistance by insects rendered many pesticides ineffective.
 In addition, broadly acting pesticides killed natural enemies and competitors of target pests, creating worse pest outbreaks.
 In recent years the trend has been to use pesticides which have limited residual action.
 While this has reduced human exposure and lessened environmental impact, the cost of chemical control has risen due to requirements for more frequent application.
-Since personal protection and special handling and storage requirements are necessary with the use of chemicals, the overall cost of using chemicals as a sole means of control can be quite high when compared with nonchemical control methods a.
-Integrated Pest Management Outlines may be found in Appendix A. Each major pest or category of similar pests is addressed, by site, in separate outlines.
-New outlines will be added to Appendix A as new pests or sites are encountered that require surveillance or control.
+Since personal protection and special handling and storage requirements are necessary with the use of chemicals, the overall cost of using chemicals as a sole means of control can be quite high when compared with nonchemical control methods.